KenLagoni/RC-Transponder/README.md

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-second-flight-test.png)

 It worked very well, and there where no problem with the range.
-To push the system to the limits, I then mounted the transponder from the plane in my car, and away.
+To push the system to the limits, I then mounted the transponder from the plane in my car, and drove away.
 I found a point ~2km away which (almost line of sight) where the transponder still worked, but the RSSI was very low and some of the incomming packages had CRC errors:

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-car-test.png)

+## Low Power Test
+TBD (Pending hardware version 11)

+## Low Temperature Test
+TBD (Pending hardware version 11)